cassiomolin/cassiomolin.github.io/pages/about.md

 permalink: /about/
 ---

-I am Cassio Molin and I have been a software engineer in the past 9 years.
+I am Cassio Mazzochi Molin and I have been a software engineer in the past 9 years.
 I currently live in Dublin, Republic of Ireland.

 As a spare time activity, I am active on [Stack Overflow][stackoverflow] and some posts you'll find here are based on my Stack Overflow [answers][stackoverflow.answers].
 I frequently find myself answering about REST, HTTP, API design and Java in general.